Connecticut Certification Procedures

 To be eligible for Connecticut certification, a teacher candidate must be recommended by the certification officer in the office of the dean of the School of Education and Professional Studies.
 Teacher candidates are urged to apply for certification during their last semester of enrollment.
 However, please note that teacher candidates must have received the BS degree in an approved program and have passed the applicable Praxis II test in order to complete their application for certification.

 To apply for certification, undergraduate teacher candidates should:

-- Obtain a Steps to Certification information sheet from the information rack outside of the dean's office (HB 203) or click here.
-Complete and submit the state of Connecticut certification application to the dean's office;
+- Steps to Certification information sheet is forthcoming.
+When it is available, complete and submit the state of Connecticut certification application to the dean's office.

 - Pass the appropriate Praxis II or ACTFL test and have the scores reported to CCSU; and